 Dr. Josh Stroschein is an Assistant Professor at Dakota State University where he teaches malware analysis, software exploitation, reverse engineering, and penetration testing.
 Josh also works as a malware analyst for Bromium, an end-point security company and is the Director of Training for the Open Information Security Foundation (OISF).

-Course Overview Hi, everyone.
-My name is Dr Jastrow Shine and welcome to my course, defeating anti reverse engineering and anti debugging techniques.
-I am an experienced our analyst and reverse engineer with a passion for sharing knowledge with others.
-I am currently the director of training for the Open Information Security Foundation, where lead all training activity for the foundation as well as I'm responsible for academic outreach and developing research initiatives.
-I'm an accomplished trainer, providing training in Mauer analysis, reverse engineering and threat hunting, a Black Hat Derby con torque on Hack in the box, Sir Khan and other public and private venues.
+Course Overview [Autogenerated] Hi, everyone.
+My name is Dr Josh Stroshine and welcome to my course, defeating anti reverse engineering and anti debugging techniques.
+I am an experienced Mauer analysts and reverse engineer with a passion for sharing knowledge with others.
+E. I am currently the director of training for the Open Information Security Foundation, where I lied all training activity for the foundation, as well as a responsible for academic outreach and developing research initiatives.
+I am an accomplished trainer, providing training in Mauer analysis, reverse engineering and threat hunting at Black Hat Derby Con tor con hack in the Box, silicon and other public and private venues.
 I am also an assistant professor of cybersecurity at Dakota State University and a threat researcher for Bro Me.
-Um, H P. And this course we're going to get hands on with anti reverse engineering and anti debugging techniques.
-These techniques are often used by Mauer authors to disrupt or prevent detailed analysis, helping them to avoid detection by even the most advanced security products.
-Identifying and defeating these techniques is often the first step, but analyzing any malicious file, some of the major topics that will cover include how anti reverse engineering and anti debugging affects your analysis.
-How to identify these techniques when analyzing malware, developing strategies for defeating or minimizing these techniques and adding stealth, your Mauer sandbox or other lab environments.
-By the end of this course, you will have the knowledge and skills to defeat anti reverse engineered and anti debugging techniques used by the most sophisticated malware authors.
-Before beginning of the course, you should be familiar with the basics of reverse engineering and be comfortable tools such as a disassembled and an assembly level.
+Um, HP.
+In this course, we're going to get hands on with anti reverse engineering and anti debugging techniques.
+These techniques error often used by malware authors to disrupt or prevent detailed analysis, helping them to avoid detection by even the most advanced security products.
+Identifying and defeating these techniques is often the first step with analyzying any malicious file.
+Some of the major topics that will cover include how anti reverse engineering and anti debugging effects.
+Your analysis.
+How to identify these techniques when analyzying malware developing strategies for defeating or minimizing these techniques and adding stealth to your more sandbox or other lab environments?
+By the end of this course, you will have the knowledge and skills to defeat anti reverse engineering and anti debugging techniques used by the most sophisticated malware authors.
+Before beginning of the course, you should be familiar with the basics of reverse engineering and be comfortable with tools such as a dis assembler and an assembly level.
 The ______.
-I hope you'll join me on this journey toe.
-Level up your Mauer analysis skills with my course, defeating anti reverse engineering and anti debugging techniques at Pluralsight.
+I hope you'll join me on this journey to level up your Mauer analysis skills with my course, defeating anti reverse engineering and anti debugging techniques at Pluralsight.